-Assam: 3 arrested in Royal Bengal Tiger killing in Golaghat
+Assam: 3 Arrested in Royal Bengal Tiger killing in Golaghat

 Villagers chased the animal into a wooded area before hacking it to death.

-Reports indicate that miscreants severed some of the tiger’s body parts and took them away before authorities could arrive at the scene.
+Reports indicate that some of the tiger’s body parts were severed and taken away by miscreants before authorities could arrive at the scene.

-Forest and police officials later recovered the tiger’s carcass and then transported it to the Golaghat Forest Range Officer’s office for a post-mortem examination and cremation.
+Forest and police officials later recovered the tiger’s carcass, which was then transported to the Golaghat Forest Range Officer’s office for a post-mortem examination and cremation.

-Golaghat DFO Gunadip Das confirmed that ‘sharp weapon wounds’ caused the tiger’s death.
+Golaghat DFO Gunadip Das confirmed that the tiger’s death was caused by “sharp weapon wounds.”

-He stated that authorities suspect over a hundred people of involvement in the killing, and police have registered a case with further investigation underway.
+He stated that over a hundred people are suspected of involvement in the killing, and a case has been registered with further investigation underway.

-Notably, the police in eastern Assam’s Golaghat district on Thursday arrested a man on charges of killing an adult tiger and mutilating its carcass.